 5) Connect your JIRA server to Unito

-In the Unito app, add a new JIRA account.
+In the Unito app, add a new JIRA connector.
 When prompted, paste the ngrok forwarding URL.
 You should then be prompted to login/authorize by your JIRA server.
 You can now create new syncs with your JIRA server!

 If you're still having trouble or would like a more advanced network configuration, please reach out to us and we'll figure out the right setup with you.